 Truly committed to sustainable development, tpg produces a large part of the energy they consume thanks to the solar panels that cover part of the Bachet roof.

-The former headquarters of the CGTE and tpg, the Jonction site houses over more than 42,558 m2, some administrative services, including those related to driver training, the depot and maintenance workshops for trolleybuses and buses and the premises of tpg advertising agency, TP Publicité and those of the Pension fund in favor of tpg employees
+The former headquarters of the CGTE and tpg, the Jonction site houses over more than 42,558 m2, some administrative services, including those related to driver training, the depot and maintenance workshops for trolleybuses and buses.

 The third tpg maintenance center and depot, En Chardon site, went into full operation on October 26, 2020.